 And a bookish man stays up staring at a blank page,

-clutching a fruitless pen beneath a stingy moon.
+clutching his fruitless pen beneath the stingy moon.